-Currency markets can be volatile.
-It can cause a lot of stress tracking the exchange rate all day; trying to decide the best time to transfer Sterling to Euros.
+It can cause customers a lot of stress trying to decide if it's the best time to secure a rate.

-While no-one has a crystal ball, it can be very helpful getting some market guidance on rates from someone who is watching the screens continuously, seeing the news flow, and is familiar with the daily patterns.
+While no-one has a crystal ball, it can be very helpful getting some market guidance on rates from someone who is experienced in foreign exchange and is watching the rate continuously.

-Even tiny moves in the GBP to EUR exchange rate can make a big financial difference to the amount of Euros you end up with.
+Even tiny moves in the exchange rate can make a big financial difference.

-A money transfer company can work with you to achieve a more favourable rate; thereby improving the overall money you receive.
+A good money transfer company can work with you to achieve a more favourable rate; thereby improving the overall money you receive.

 No one wants to just sit back, wait and pray.

-It’s why you may prefer to choose a money transfer company that offers contact with a human who can keep you informed at every stage.
+It’s why you may prefer to choose a money transfer company that will keep you informed at every stage.